BinaryIgor/blog/posts/mysql-vs-postgresql-performance.md

 Percentile 99: 12.721 ms | 2.59 ms
 Percentile 99.9: 25.143 ms | 14.47 m
 ```
-The Elephant seems to have some steam left; reruning it with `75 000 QPS`:
+The Elephant seems to have some steam left; rerunning it with `75 000 QPS`:
 ```
 PostgreSQL